DCC-EX/dcc-ex.github.io/docs/throttles/dccpp-cab.rst

 Using Bluetooth
 ----------------

 The Bluetooth connection requires an Android device with Bluetooth capability and a Bluetooth board attached to the Command Station.
-The setup is similar to how we use a WiFi Sheild or an ESP-01s board.
+The setup is similar to how we use a WiFi Shield or an ESP-01s board.
 It is just a different method to create a wireless serial connection to the CS from another device.

 You will need one of these inexpensive HC-06 boards.